NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

     }
 ````

-The plan was to have WebSockets and HTTP built into the current implemntation (but will still be injected in from a seperate project).
-If there is a need a cutdown lite version of HoloNETClient can easily be implemented with just one of them injected in.
+The plan was to have WebSockets and HTTP built into the current implementation (but will still be injected in from a separate project).
+If there is a need a cut-down lite version of HoloNETClient can easily be implemented with just one of them injected in.

 The External enum was to be used by any other external implementation that implements the `IHoloNETClientNET` and would be for future use if Holochain decide they wish to use another protocol.